rellaner/awesome-position-based-quantum-cryptography/README.md

 - [Relating non-local quantum computation to information theoretic cryptography (2023)](https://doi.org/10.22331/q-2024-06-27-1387) - Connects NLQC to some protocols in classical cryptography via $f$-routing.
 - [Time-constrained local quantum state discrimination (2023)](https://arxiv.org/abs/2311.00677) - Studies the difference between unentangled quantum and classical attacks on state discrimination QPV protocols and proves several results on that, for example that there is a separable state ensemble that can be perfectly discriminated with quantum communication, but not without.
 - [Security of position-based quantum cryptography limits Hamiltonian simulation via holography (2024)](https://doi.org/10.1007/JHEP08(2024)152) - Connects QPV to Hamiltonian simulation.
 Shows that if a superlinear lower bound can be shown for QPV attacks, then there are new fundamental lower bounds for resources required for one Hamiltonian to simulate another.
+- [A complexity theory for non-local quantum computation (2025)](https://arxiv.org/abs/2505.23893) - Finds relations between a wide range of different NLQC tasks, including showing that $f$-routing and $f$-BB84 are equivalent, with a constant-overhead reduction between them.

 ### Connection to holography